Holm Uhlig

 About one-fifth of all patients with IBD present with initial symptoms during childhood and adolescents.
 In particular in the very young children patients, an underlying immunodeficiency may cause IBD-like symptoms.
 The analysis of immune deviation in children with IBD and IBD-like symptoms may contribute to the understanding of the complex puzzle of molecular mechanisms involved in IBD.

 To investigate novel genetic defects to lead to very early onset intestinal inflammation we established the COLORS in IBD study (COLitis of early Onset - Rare diseaseS withIN IBD).
 COLORS in IBD has several international collaborators.
-In collaboration with the Sanger Center Cambridge and the Wellcome Centre for Human Genetics (WHG) Oxford, we investigate patients with pediatric-onset of IBD using next-generation sequencing.

-We investigate several functional mechanisms of intestinal inflammation: antimicrobial activity in phagocytes, regulatory T cells, and epithelial barrier defects.
+We investigate functional mechanisms of intestinal inflammation: antimicrobial activity in phagocytes, regulatory T cells, and epithelial barrier defects.

 One key interest of the lab is to understand cytokine responses, in particular, IL-6 and IL-10 family cytokine responses.